ksbharaj/meusberger_scraper/README.md

 ```

 ## Step 4: Meusberger_Scraper_v1.py
 Run this script using CLI to scrape the STEP Files.
-They are stored in the Chrome Browser's default download location.
+All parts are saved within a single STEP file in the Chrome Browser's default download location.

 Currently, you can choose to scrape from the following sections:
 - "F/P Length": Mould plates for lengthwise mould types